abhinavprakash199/Advanced-Physical-Design-using-OpenLane-SKY130/README.md

 ![Screenshot (2276)](https://user-images.githubusercontent.com/120498080/215031007-3ff42a3f-644f-4099-ac4f-e5e8bc1f9df5.png)
 ![Screenshot (2274)](https://user-images.githubusercontent.com/120498080/215031041-78346fad-4f69-4e82-9485-505c833e0ce8.png)

-- Next step is to feed in all these inputs from 1 to 8 as in form of a configuration file to the characterization software called as **GUNA** and this software will generate timing, noise and power modles
+- Next step is to feed in all these inputs from 1 to 8 as in form of a configuration file to the characterization software called as **GUNA** and this software will generate timing, noise and power models.

 ![Screenshot (2277)](https://user-images.githubusercontent.com/120498080/215031065-79ccc805-1d5a-4fd8-907a-952628ef3357.png)
 - The output of GUNA(.lib files) are characterized into :